 Camino includes features like tabbed browsing, autofill, pop-up advertisement blocking, download pause and resume, bundled Java Embedding Plugin, and more.

 The new version, Camino 1.0.2, is a “security and stability update.”
-Several critical security issues have been fixed, including changes made in version 188.8.131.52 of the Mozilla Gecko rendering engine.
+Several critical security issues have been fixed, including changes made in version 126.96.36.199 of the Mozilla Gecko rendering engine.
 What’s more, improvements have been made to make sure that Camino’s bookmark metadata can be searched by Tiger’s Spotlight feature.
 Also fixed was a problem that could degrade performance on networks with many Bonjour hosts.
-More details are available on the
+More details are available on the release notes page.

 System requirements call for Mac OS X v10.2 or later, 128 MB RAM and 50 MB hard disk space.
 Camino is a Universal Binary that runs natively on Intel and PowerPC-based Macs.